Azure/azureml-examples/best-practices/largescale-deep-learning/Data-loading/data-loading.md

 We recommend that you *avoid* creating your own data loading capability using:

-- Python Azure Storage APIs - you will likely hit issues with the Python GIL that will throttle throughput.
+- Python Azure Storage APIs - you'll likely hit issues with the Python GIL that will throttle throughput.

 Instead, we recommend that you use the in-built data runtime capability in Azure ML - it is fast and highly efficient for machine learning tasks, key benefits include: